 What about your owned photography gear?
 A commercial photographer will also need to make sure their photo and grip equipment is correctly covered by their photography insurance policy.
 Camera equipment moves around from location to location, or in some cases out of the country; it’s imperative that your photo insurance policy adequately covers your gear while stored at your home/ studio, but also wherever you go.
 This includes computers and photographer lighting equipment insurance.
 Photo equipment insurance should be covered on an “all risk” basis and should not exclude theft.

-As your business grows, so does your risk of exposures!
+As your business grows, so does your risk of exposure!
 A commercial photography liability insurance policy covers the above mentioned (and much more!) and can be purchased either for a short-term project or on an annual basis.
 Our team of experienced agents will review your photo operations and help build the best photo insurance plan to meet your specific needs.
 Another commercial photographer coverage to consider is Workers Comp if you’re hiring a crew or have employees.
 There are also some reshoot exposures to consider, coverage for props and wardrobe that could be damaged on set, or coverage if you rent vehicles like grip trucks.
 The best insurance coverages for photographers can be added to your photo insurance policy with limits based on your needs.
 Let us help you secure the commercial photographer coverage you need!